densh/scala-offheap/docs/02_off-heap_classes.md

 ```

 Defines a data class with two immutable publicly accessible fields `x` and `y`.
 Data
-classes are usually passed by reference just regular normal classes.
+classes are usually passed by reference just like regular classes.
 For example if
 we define another data class that contains two fields of `Point` type:

 ```scala